-Staff and volunteers who hear a safeguarding allegation or concern (no matter how small) against another member of staff or volunteer should immediately report the matter to the Headmaster, unless the Headmaster is the person against whom the allegation is made, in which case the allegation must be made to the Chairman of the Governors without the Headmaster being informed.
-In the Headmaster's absence, the allegation should be reported to the Chairman of Governors or the Liaison Governor for Child Protection.
+Staff and volunteers who hear a safeguarding allegation or concern (that may meet the harm thresholds) against another member of staff, governor or volunteer should immediately report the matter to the Headmaster.
+In the Headmaster's absence, the allegation should be reported to the Chairman of Governors or the Liaison Governor for Safeguarding.
+If the Headmaster is the person against whom the allegation is made, the allegation must be communicated to the Chairman of the Governors without the Headmaster being informed.
+If you are unsure of whether a concern meets the harm thresholds, please check with the DSL or DoSC to get their advice.

-In the case of serious harm, the Headmaster (or Chairman of Governors or Liaison Governor for Child Protection as appropriate) should inform the police immediately.
+In the case of serious harm, the Headmaster (or Chairman of Governors or Liaison Governor for Safeguarding as appropriate) should inform the police immediately.

-Where the allegation(s) concern the DSL the staff member should report the matter to the Headmaster, or, in his absence, to the Chairman of Governors or the Liaison Governor for Child Protection.
+Where the allegation(s) concerns the DSL, the staff member should report the matter to the Headmaster, or, in his absence, to the Chairman of Governors or the Liaison Governor for Child Protection.
 Where there is a conflict of interest in reporting a matter to the Headmaster then the matter should be reported directly to the LADO.

-In the event of a safeguarding allegation being made against a member of staff, the Headmaster will immediately, and without further investigation, refer the matter to the LADO.
+In the event of a safeguarding allegation being made against a member of staff, the Headmaster will immediately, and without further investigation, consult with the DSL and/or the DoSC as appropriate and refer the matter to the LADO.
 It is essential that all information pertinent to the case be communicated to the LADO as the failure to pass on a critical piece of information could materially affect the advice given.
-The LADO's advice will be sought in borderline cases.
+The LADO's advice will be sought in borderline cases via the advice request/referral form.
 The LADO's role is not to investigate the allegation but to ensure an appropriate investigation is carried out.
 Where an investigation by the police or local authority children's social care services is unnecessary, the LADO's advice should be taken as to how the allegation should be dealt with; it is possible that the School will be allowed to investigate the allegation - carried out by a senior member of the school - and, as required, deal with the member of staff in accordance the School's disciplinary procedure.